Heat islands in the city

 Making climate change more bearable

-Aytaç Kubilay works in the Laboratory of Multiscale Studies in Building Physics at Empa.
-The department’s employees are experts in simulating heat flows in various dimensions - from individual pores in bricks, concrete walls or wood - to entire cities.
+Aytaç Kubilay works in the Laboratory of Multiscale Studies in Building Physics at Empa and at the Chair of Building Physics at ETH Zurich.
+He is expert in simulating heat flows in various dimensions – from individual pores in bricks, concrete walls or wood to entire cities.
 It is quite clear that such a research group is also concerned with climate change and is considering strategies to make the coming warm period more bearable, especially in cities.

 Gartentor’s Art Action